lupks/lupkoin/README.md

 ## Contact Info
-For help or issues involving Score_Transformer, please submit a GitHub issue.
+For help or issues involving Lupkoin, please submit a GitHub issue.

-For any personal communication related to Score_Transformer, please contact one of the contributors:
+For any personal communication related to Lupkoin or Lupskan, please contact one of the contributors:

 **Jeff Lupker**
 jlupker@uwo.ca